top of page

 Image courtesy of David Jessup

-The radio station at Haʻikū Valley satisfied two requirements of the war.
-It allowed for long range transmission and was built in a position that allowed for excellent natural protection.
 “The Haiku Radio project was completed in December of 1943 and over the 200 KW Alexanderson Alternator at Haiku messages to merchant ships, weather reports to naval ships and dispatches to submarines were broadcast” (Honolulu Nav Comm Sta, 1960:5).

 Alexanderson with his revolutionary 200 kilowatt Alexanderson Alternator.
 Originally housed in the Omega Station (above) the historic alternator was left to rust and vandals have since destroyed much of it.
 Community groups, including the Friends of Haʻikū Stairs, hope one day to turn the Omega Station into a museum and cultural center.

 There were few places in America that felt the harsh reality and understood the urgency of the war more than Hawaii.
 The U.S. Navy had begun preparations in Hawaiʻi for the war in 1939.
-Prior to that time there were no separate Atlantic and Pacific fleets and Pearl Harbor was a small unit with little significance.
-After the outbreak of war in Europe in 1939 President Roosevelt declared a state of National Emergency and the Navy began to send part of its fleet to Pearl Harbor for the purpose of deterring the Japanese’ movement in the Dutch East Indies (Allen, 1950:227).
+Prior to that time there were no separate Atlantic and Pacific fleets, and Pearl Harbor was a small unit with little significance.
+After the outbreak of war in Europe in 1939, President Roosevelt declared a state of National Emergency and the Navy began to send part of its fleet to Pearl Harbor for the purpose of deterring the Japanese’ movement in the Dutch East Indies (Allen, 1950:227).

 Cables were strung across Ha'iku Valley using the winches housed in the upper hoist house, pictured here.

-1,427 views0 comments
+1,837 views0 comments

 bottom of page